The Best Way to Clean Inside Car Windows

-The inside of a car’s windshields and windows are just as worthy of a good cleaning as the outside, especially if your windshields fog up regularly.
+The inside of a car’s windshield and windows are just as worthy of a good cleaning as the outside, especially if your windshield fogs up regularly.
 Fortunately a good cleaning is pretty simple to achieve, in just a few steps.

 - Two or more microfibre cloths or a reversible cleaning cloth, with a thick cleaning side and a fine drying side.

-- A reaching tool with a curved head (optional), such as the Xindell extendable windshield reaching/cleaning tool with a 14-1/2-in. reach.
+- A reaching tool with a curved head (optional).

 - Interior glass cleaner.
-Choose a cleaner that specifies it’s safe for interior use, such as Meguiar’s Perfect Glass, to avoid exposure to chemicals like ammonia while inside your car.
+Choose a cleaner that specifies it’s safe for interior use to avoid exposure to chemicals like ammonia while inside your car.

 - Or make your own glass cleaner with equal parts distilled water and isopropyl alcohol, plus a capful of white vinegar.

 Wipe the inside of car windows with a dry microfibre cloth, working from top to bottom in an up-and-down motion.
 (Paper towels also work, but microfibre cloths won’t leave pesky fibres behind on the glass.)
 This prep step removes that nearly invisible filmy layer of dirt and dust particles that stem from the plastic, vinyl and rubber inside the car.